en |

 Traveling to Cuba under the “support for the Cuban people” category is straightforward for Americans, as long as you make sure to engage in activities that involve the Cuban people or spend money on food, accommodations, and recreation in places that are owned and operated by Cuban citizens.

-Though not common, you could be asked to show these documents on your return to the United States in order to prove that you stayed and shopped in locales that were privately owned.
+Though not common, you could be asked to show these documents on your return to the United States to prove that you stayed and shopped in locales that were privately owned.

 Now that you understand the categories for travel to Cuba for Americans, you will want to also understand what type of visa documentation you need to enter the country.

-For Americans (and most other nationalities) a Cuban visa is not needed to enter Cuba.
+For Americans (and most other nationalities) an Embassy Stamped visa is not needed to enter Cuba.

-Instead, most travelers will need a Cuban Tourist Card.
+Instead, most travelers will need a Cuban eVisa.
+This electronic visa replaces the previously used Tourist Cards and is available to complete online.

 No matter how much research you do or how carefully you plan, you are bound to still have some questions about traveling to Cuba, especially regarding how to get a Cuban Visa in USA.